Towards Sharp Analysis for Distributed Learning with Random Features: Introduction

 \section{Introduction}

-A fundamental problem in machine learning is to reach a good tradeoff between statistical properties and computational cost \cite{bottou2008tradeoffs}.
-While this challenge is more severe in kernel methods, despite excellent theoretical guarantee, kernel methods do not scale well in large scale settings because of high time and memory requirements, typically at least quadratic in the number of examples.
-To overcome the scalability issue, a variety of practical algorithms have been developed : distributed learning, which produces a global model after training disjoint subset on individual machines with necessary communications \cite{zhang2015divide}, random projections including Nystr\"om \cite{williams2001using} and random features \cite{rahimi2007random} to overcome memory bottleneck and gradient methods, as well as stochastic and preconditioned extensions \cite{raskutti2014early,cutajar2016preconditioning}, to improve computational efficiency.
+A fundamental problem in machine learning is to achieve tradeoffs between statistical properties and computational costs \cite{bottou2008tradeoffs,li2018multi}, while this challenge is more severe in kernel methods.
+Despite the excellent theoretical guarantees, kernel methods do not scale well in large-scale settings because of high time and memory complexities, typically at least quadratic in the number of examples.
+To break the scalability bottlenecks, researchers developed a wide range of practical algorithms, including distributed learning, which produces a global model after training disjoint subset on individual machines with necessary communications \cite{zhang2015divide,lin2017distributed}, Nystr\"om approximation \cite{williams2001using,rudi2015less,li2019approximate} and random Fourier features \cite{rahimi2007random,rudi2017generalization} to alleviate memory bottleneck, as well as stochastic methods \cite{lin2020optimal} to improve the training efficiency.

-From the theoretical perspective, many works studied the statistical learning of those large scale approaches together with kernel ridge regression (KRR) \cite{lin2017distributed,lin2016optimal,rudi2015less}, achieving optimal learning rates by using integral operator techniques \cite{smale2007learning} and using the effective dimension to control the capability of the hypothesis space \cite{caponnetto2007optimal}.
-Recent statistical learning works demonstrate that KRR together with large scale approaches not only obtain great computational gains but also achieve optimal theoretical properties, such as KRR together with divide-and-conquer \cite{zhang2015divide,guo2017distributed}, with random projections including random features \cite{rudi2017generalization} and Nystr\"om \cite{rudi2015less} and with stochastic gradient descent (SGD) \cite{lin2016optimal,dieuleveut2016nonparametric}.
-Recently, combinations of those accelerated algorithms benefit a lot and attract much attention, of which learning properties have been explored including the combination of divide-and-conquer and multi-pass SGD \cite{lin2018optimaldcsgd} and the combination of random features and multi-pass SGD \cite{carratino2018learning}.
+From the theoretical perspective, many researchers have studied the statistical properties of those large-scale approaches together with kernel ridge regression (KRR) \cite{rudi2015less,lin2016optimal,lin2017distributed}.
+Using integral operator techniques \cite{smale2007learning} and the effective dimension to control the capability of RKHS \cite{caponnetto2007optimal}, the generalization bounds have achieved the optimal learning rates.
+Recent statistical learning studies on KRR together with large-scale approaches demonstrate that these approaches can not only obtain great computational gains but still remain the optimal theoretical properties, such as KRR together with divide-and-conquer \cite{guo2017learning,mucke2018parallelizing}, with random projections including Nystr\"om approximation \cite{rudi2015less} and random features \cite{rudi2017generalization,carratino2018learning,li2020automated,li2021sharp}.
+Since the communication cost is high to combine local kernel estimators in RKHS, it's more practical to combine the linear estimator in the feature space, e.g. federated learning \cite{mcmahan2017communication}.
+Therefore, the generalization analysis for the combination of distributed learning and random features is rather important in distributed learning.